 13. Overtime parking (this includes areas controlled by parking meters).

 14. Parking in an unauthorized area, no permit or incorrect permit, and spaces designated "VISITOR."
-Students are not considered visitors at any time.
+Students and Employees are not considered visitors at any time.

 15. Parking outside the defined limits of a parking space (taking two spaces).
 Including parking over the line where the tire extends over the marked line into the space adjoining.

 16. Parking on sidewalks or grass, mall, or lawn.

 17. Parking a trailer or boat on campus without permission.